(605)892-2676 [email protected]

 Our Chamber

 The Belle Fourche Chamber of Commerce serves to promote our members, the commercial, civic, and general interests of the city of Belle Fourche, and our trade area.
 As a voluntary organization our aim is to represent and advocate for our members and the business community as a whole.
 We are not a civic club, a charitable organization, or department of city government.
 We are a private, non-profit, taxpaying corporation focused on improving the community and businesses of Belle Fourche.
 We’re compromised of people — people just like you, who realize that we can accomplish more collectively than individually.
+Our Chamber Board of Directors consists of 9 elected positions, 2 community liasons, and our Executive Director.
+We are a small team doing big things in our business community!

 Our Goals